Nikoolayy1/xc_nginx/README.md

 You will need to modify the default.conf file to lead to your origin server IP address or domain!
+I have not added a resolver directive in the server object (example 'resolver 100.127.192.10;') as I saw that nginx is using the XC RE kubernetes resolver without an issue :)

 ![image](https://github.com/Nikoolayy1/xc_nginx/assets/23706402/b28ad50c-2ee8-4f2a-8393-e7d4e378525a)